Sammys538/Deep-Learning-Project/README.md

 * Jupyter Notebook

 # Acknowledgements
-* Big thanks to my other team members in CSC 671 for
+* Big thanks to my other team members in CSC 671